Total Hip Replacement

 - Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider

 - Shaking chills

-- Fluid draining from the incision
+- Fluid draining from the incision or a bad smell

 Don't drive until your healthcare provider tells you to.
 You may need to limit other activities.
 Full recovery from the surgery may take several months.